At 2TG our people are hard-working, forward-thinking and approachable. We believe our supportive culture is one of our greatest strengths.

 Her expertise covers the full spectrum of anti-doping matters from contesting whereabouts failures to disputing the presence of prohibited substances (ranging from anabolic steroids to cocaine and elevated testosterone levels in a female athlete).
 Her comprehensive clinical negligence experience makes her adept in analysing prohibited substances cases in granular depth and well-versed at cross-examining medical and scientific experts.

-Jessica is an appointed arbitrator to the Sports Resolution Panel.
+Jessica is an appointed as arbitrator to the Sports Resolution Panel, an Independent Chair to UK Sport’s Eligibility Panel and a legal adviser to SheRACES.

 X v World Para Swimming [2024]